dennisXZX/web-developer-notes/Git.md

 #### git grep

-`git grep serverRender` to print lines matching a pattern, contain the word 'serverRender' in this case.
+`git grep console.log` to print lines matching a pattern, code that contains the word 'console.log' will be printed out in this case.

 #### git revert

-`git revert HEAD` to revert the last commit and add a new commit to undo its changes.
+`git revert HEAD^` to revert the last commit and add a new commit to undo its changes.

 Note: always use `git revert` to undo changes on a collaborated repository.